docker/docs/quick-start.md

     dtr.yourdomain.com/ci-infrastructure/jnkns-img:latest: The image you are pulling has been verified.
 Important: image verification is a tech preview feature and should not be relied on to provide security.
     Status: Downloaded newer image for dtr.yourdomain.com/ci-infrastructure/jnkns-img:latest

-You can view the traffic throughput from the custom image being pulled on the DTR Dashboard.
+You can view the traffic throughput from the custom image being pulled on the Docker Trusted Registry Dashboard.

-Now that the `jnkns-img` image has been pulled locally from DTR, you can view it in the output of the `docker images` command:
+Now that the `jnkns-img` image has been pulled locally from Docker Trusted Registry, you can view it in the output of the `docker images` command:

      $ docker images